Stroke Awareness: When Every Second Counts

 That’s the same amount of time it takes to reply to an email, reheat a cup of coffee or post a selfie.

-A majority of all stroke cases – nearly 87 percent – occur when a blood clot blocks a blood vessel and prevents blood from getting to the brain.
+Most stroke cases – nearly 87% – occur when a blood clot blocks a blood vessel and prevents blood from getting to the brain.